Our mission

 neuroClues® has the ambition to provide:

-- A better diagnosis thanks to its sensitivity for early detection and specificity for ruling out differential diagnosis
+- A better aid in diagnosis thanks to its sensitivity and specificity for ruling out differential diagnosis

 - A better follow-up of the patients with its objective measurements of the evolution of the disease and the efficacy of the treatment